mbero/mbero.github.io/_posts/2019-12-21-spring-testing.markdown

 ---
 layout: post
 title:  "Three types of JUnit tests in Spring Boot"
 date:   2019-12-21 16:00:00 +0700
 categories: [java, spring, junit]
 ---
 You are able to test your Spring web applications in few different ways with JUnit only.
-Here are three examples:
+You can perform for example:

 # 1.Isolation unit tests with Mockito